o3de/o3de.org/content/docs/user-guide/project-config/project-manager.md

 ```

 {{< important >}}
 If you built the engine from source using the `INSTALL` target, make sure that you launch Project Manager from the installed engine's build directory, _not_ the engine's build directory.
-This is important because the engine that Project Manager uses for various operations (creating new projects, for example) is determined based on the location of the `o3de.exe` application.
+This is important, because the engine that Project Manager uses for various operations, such as creating new projects, is determined based on the location of the `o3de.exe` application.
 {{< /important >}}

 {{% /tab %}}